Adam Duvall Preview, Player Props: Red Sox vs. Orioles

 Adam Duvall At The Plate

-- In 40.9% of his games this season, Duvall has had at least one RBI.
-He's picked up more than one in 13.6% and driven in three or more of his team's runs in seven contests.
+- Duvall has had an RBI in 36 games this year (40.4%), including 12 multi-RBI outings (13.5%).
+He has also driven home three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.